Soulou/msc-thesis-cloud-container-loadbalance/LiteratureReview/Papers.md

 considering the migration overhead which can be quite important (according to size of VM) and which may slow down other VMs on the host.

-Experiment: « From a professional data center we obtained data describing one-hour maxima for CPU demand of hundreds of VMs over four months.»
+Experiment: "From a professional data center we obtained data describing one-hour maxima for CPU demand of hundreds of VMs over four months."

 This paper is not focusing which VM has to be moved or on which host it should be done, but it shows the necessity of re-assignment by analyzing the CPU load